 “We’ve seen a similar effect with Trump in the US – a number of colleges have recently reported slower year-on-year growth in applications from international students.”

+Where to next?
+For Nolan, the main focus of Student.com currently is on enhancing the offering for students and growing the business even further.
+“As the international student market continues to grow our goal is to provide the most extensive choice of accommodation possible.
 “We’re continuing to grow our brand, in addition to improving our product and service offering.
 In addition to expanding into new markets, we’re also focusing on broadening our reach in our existing core markets.”

 Share this story